MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 ### Dialog box launchers

--   **Provide a group with a dialog box launcher if there is a related dialog box with infrequently used commands and settings.** The dialog box should contain all the commands in the group, plus others—not a completely different set of commands or the same commands as the group.
+-   **Provide a group with a dialog box launcher if there is a related dialog box with infrequently used commands and settings.** The dialog box should contain all the commands in the group, plus others not a completely different set of commands or the same commands as the group.

     ![screen shot of font dialog box and font group ](images/cmd-ribbons-image60.png)